Simplifying plumbing drains: Why it's essential to know

 FAQ

-Can I use chemical drain cleaners to clear obstructions?
+Do I need to use chemical drain cleaners to clear clogs?

-How do I know if my plumbing drain is leaky?
+How can I tell when my plumbing drain is leaking?

 Tags: Drains, Plumbing, Tools Categories: Plumber